BrooksResearchGroup-UM/PEVAE_Paper/README.md

 It also serves as a demonstration on how to use the provide script on data of your interest.

 ### Learn a VAE model on a simulated multiple sequence alignment
+**Note**: Becuase running the following command, please change your working direcotry to the directory `PEVAE_Paper`.

 1. Simulate a multiple sequence alignment.
    Run `python ./script/gene_random_tree.py` to generate a random phylogenetic tree `./output/random_tree.newick`.
    Run `python ./script/read_LG_matrix.py` to generate the LG amino acid substitute matrix `./output/LG_matrix.pkl`